 First things first, a look at the job market.
 Why are there jobs for English-speaking tech people in Japan in the first place?
 Isn’t Japan a ‘high-tech’ country?

 [Side note, I’m convinced that at least half of Japan Inc. runs on Windows XP, fax machines and hankos.
-You may laugh, but at some point, you’re going to need to fax something to someone that you had to stamp using a little cylinder of carved wood.
+You may laugh, but at some point, you’re going to need to fax something to someone that you had to stamp using a short cylinder of carved wood.
 Head to your local convenience store and they will take care of your faxing needs like it’s 1989]

-If they are hiring tech people here, their open roles tend to be for mid to senior-level engineers who can hit the ground running or have specific domain knowledge (e.g, an understanding of equities trading systems for an investment bank).
+If they are hiring tech people here, their open roles tend to be for mid to senior-level engineers who can hit the ground running or have specific domain knowledge (e.g. an understanding of equities trading systems for an investment bank).
 For many companies in Japan, including multinationals, entry-level hiring is purely focused on bringing in fresh new university graduates into the company as generalists to be shaped and moulded into salarymen & salarywomen (the famous shinsotsu hiring cycle).

 The startup scene in Japan, on the other hand, is much more dynamic and offers more opportunities for junior engineers.
 Japan’s tech scene really has come a long way in the past 10 years, with more and more VC money invested in Japan each year.
-There exist numerous successful B2C and B2B companies growing into behemoths/unicorns, such as Rakuten, PayPay, Mercari, and Paidy, along with many up-and-coming startups building innovative solutions for Japan and the global market.
+There exist numerous successful B2C and B2B companies growing into behemoths & unicorns, such as Rakuten, PayPay, Mercari, and Paidy, along with many up-and-coming startups building innovative solutions for Japan and the global market.

 Am I in demand?